-Overall, we reaffirm that the MRI dynamo in standard SANE state does not spontaneously generate strong coherent large-scale poloidal field to turn the disk into the MAD state.
-In the absence of initial poloidal field, achieving the MAD state may require unusually strong and coherent toroidal field that may be unpractical in reality.
+Overall, we reaffirm that the MRI dynamo in the standard SANE state does not spontaneously generate a strong coherent large-scale poloidal field to turn the disk into the MAD state.
+In the absence of an initial poloidal field, achieving the MAD state may require an unusually strong and coherent toroidal field that may be unpractical in reality.